Homemade Pizza Margherita

 - Extra virgin olive oil

-Dough recipe adapted from Cuisine at Home (note that this recipe will make enough for 2 pizzas.
-Save half for another day or double the toppings).
+Dough recipe adapted from Cook's Illustrated(note that this recipe will make enough for 2 pizzas.

-Total time does not reflect proofing time.
+The total time does not reflect proofing time.